 In Year 3, students on the "with year abroad" route will be attending a university overseas.
+Students on the 'with year in industry' route will spend a year on a professional placement.

 In the final year, students must take a minimum of 105 credits at level 6.
 Students may take a maximum of 30 credits outside the two Schools and a maximum of 15 credits at level 5.